8 Tips to Tackle Naysayers

 Be sure to check out:

-- How To Say No To Others: The Only Guide You’ll Ever Need to learn how to say no to others
+- How To Say No To Others: Your One-Stop Guide to learn how to say no to others

 - How to Deal with Unsupportive Friends and Family which teaches you how to handle a naysayer who is your close friend or family member.

 - Ask Celes – Should I Tell My Friends/Family about My Interest in Self-Help? and Ask Celes – How Do I Encourage My Friends (and Family) to Grow? on how to broach the topic of self-help to people